MoscowCoin/MoscowCoin/README.md

 ### Want some?

-Contact EQAHKbLdz2xj7Hg4DUURI50NjTo8E2ryU6Tz4mJb3xVkt97N or post an issue on https://github.com/MoscowCoin/MoscowCoin for airdrop
+Post an issue on https://github.com/MoscowCoin/MoscowCoin for airdrop to your wallet

 ### Got ideas?